 Any fluids leaking from vehicles like antifreeze, oil, gas, etc, should be cleaned up quickly using rags or paper towels and disposed of properly.
 The most important thing you can do is to limit the amount of time these liquids are in contact with your epoxy floor to reduce the chance of staining or damaging the epoxy floor.

-This practice should also extend to other household chemicals, paints, cleaners, fertilizer, etc. Good housekeeping practices and cleaning up spills in a timely manner can increase the life span of your epoxy floor coating.
+This practice should also extend to other household chemicals, paints, cleaners, fertilizer, etc. Practicing good housekeeping and cleaning up spills in a timely manner can increase the lifespan of your epoxy floor coating.

 Need to coat your floor?
 Check out our Residential Concrete Epoxy.